wodby/php/README.md

 > - "-" - Not exists in this version
 > Some extensions may not be available in [`-dev`](#-dev-images) and [`-debug`](#-debug-images) images

-Extensions xdebug and blackfire disabled by default.
+Extensions xdebug, blackfire and xhprof disabled by default.

 ## Tools